percona/portal-doc/docs/advisors/checks/mysql_log_replica_updates.md

 # MySQL server replicating events are not logged

 ## Description
-log_replica_updates specifies whether updates received by a replica server from a replication source server should be logged to the replica's own binary log.
+**log_replica_updates** specifies whether updates received by a replica server from a replication source server should be logged to the replica's own binary log.

-Enabling this variable causes the replica to write the updates that are received from a source and performed by the replication SQL thread to the replica's own binary log.
-Binary logging, which is controlled by the --log-bin option and is enabled by default, must also be enabled on the replica for updates to be logged.
-See Section 17.1.6, “Replication and Binary Logging Options and Variables”. log_replica_updates is enabled by default, unless you specify --skip-log-bin to disable binary logging, in which case MySQL also disables replica update logging by default.
-If you need to disable replica update logging when binary logging is enabled, specify --log-replica-updates=OFF at replica server startup.
+When this variable is enabled, the replica writes to the replica's own binary log all the updates received from a source and performed by the replication SQL thread.

+To ensure that updates are logged, make sure that binary logging is also enabled on the replica.
+This is controlled by the **--log-bin** option and is enabled by default.
+For more information, see [Replication and Binary Logging Options and Variables](https://dev.mysql.com/doc/refman/8.0/en/replication-options.html).

+**log_replica_updates** is enabled by default, unless you specify **--skip-log-bin** to disable binary logging.
+In this case MySQL also disables replica update logging by default.
+If you need to disable replica update logging when binary logging is enabled, specify **--log-replica-updates=OFF** at replica server startup.

-Enabling log_replica_updates enables replication servers to be chained.
-For example, you might want to set up replication servers using this arrangement:
-A -> B -> C
+Enabling **log_replica_updates** enables replication servers to be chained.
+For example, you might want to set up replication servers using this arrangement: A -> B -> C

 Here, A serves as the source for the replica B, and B serves as the source for the replica C. For this to work, B must be both a source and a replica.
-With binary logging enabled and log_replica_updates enabled, which are the default settings, updates received from A are logged by B to its binary log, and can therefore be passed on to C.
+With binary logging enabled and **log_replica_updates** enabled (default settings), updates received from A are logged by B to its binary log, and can therefore be passed on to C.

 ## Rule